I'm Honey!

 • My meticulously designed life, resembling Monet’s Garden in Givernay, was gone.
 The vibrant colors and adventure scents transformed into softer hues and subtler notes.
 But the lushness of our love, the essence of our garden, remained unchanged.

-• Eventually, I’d discover a new rhythm that will continue to make my heart and our hearts sing.
+• Eventually, I’d discover a new rhythm by establishing a new routine and stepping outside my comfort zone, which will continue to make my heart and our hearts sing.
 For now, our song is that we are home together, sleeping close to each other and loving one another.
 And, grateful that the healing process is in its last phase.

 • I have missed Honey Good and all of you.